kohr2/dashboard-killer-graph/docs/architecture/entity-extraction-guide.md

 3.  **API Call to NLP Service**: The cleaned text is sent to the `nlp-service`.
 4.  **Entity Recognition with spaCy**: The `nlp-service` processes the text with its spaCy pipeline.
 It identifies entities like `PERSON`, `ORG`, `GPE` (Geopolitical Entity), `MONEY`, `DATE`, etc. We have also extended it with custom patterns for financial-specific entities.
 5.  **Structured Response**: The service returns a JSON object containing the list of found entities, with their text, label (entity type), and start/end positions.
-6.  **Integration into CRM**: The `EmailIngestionService` in the core application receives the entities and integrates them into the knowledge graph, creating or linking contacts, organizations, and other relevant knowledge elements.
+6.  **Integration into CRM**: The `EmailIngestionService` in the core application receives the entities and prepares them for integration into the knowledge graph.

+### 3. Entity Linking and Deduplication with Vector Search

+A crucial step after extraction is to link the new entities to existing ones in our Neo4j knowledge graph.
+This process, often called "entity linking" or "resolution," prevents the creation of duplicate nodes (e.g., multiple nodes for "Apple Inc.").

+**It is important to note that vector search is applied to the extracted entities, not the raw email text itself.**

+1.  **Vector Embedding**: For each entity extracted from the email, we generate a numerical vector representation (an "embedding") using a sentence-transformer model in our NLP service.
+This embedding captures the semantic meaning of the entity's name.
+2.  **Similarity Search**: This embedding is then used to query a vector index in Neo4j.
+The query searches for nodes with a similar vector, returning a "similarity score."
+3.  **Decision Logic**:
+    -   If a node with a high similarity score (e.g., > 0.92) is found, we reuse this existing node.
+    -   If no similar node is found, a new entity node is created in the graph, and its embedding is stored as a property.
+4.  **Graph Update**: The `Communication` node representing the email is then linked to the appropriate entity nodes (either pre-existing or newly created).

+This process ensures the knowledge graph remains clean, consistent, and densely connected over time.

 ## ✨ Advantages of the spaCy-based approach